 The project’s starting point is to create a digital solution that accompanies the visually impaired in the dynamic public transport.
 The solution should not require new physical installations, expensive equipment on vehicles or new aids.
 The solution integrates system solutions that apply digital twins of vehicles, open data that is shared in real time and machine learning with the mobile’s sensor system.
 The results can be viewed in the video below.
 The project has received funding for a continued development, this is ongoing.

 IoT World is driven by our members and we value your opinions and listen to your wishes and priorities.
-To sign up as a member is totally free and very easy, do it here!
+Signing up as a member is free of charge and very easy.

 As a partner you are in need of new solutions and believe IoT can help you.
 You have a strong voice in the community as you are the ones financing the projects.

 We want our members to be engaged and get a lot of value from investing their time in IoT World.
 Therefore- you are extremely important to us!